saifulislam88/ssl-tls-certificate/create-crt-and-pem-from-certs.md

     ---

     #### 📌 Create `.crt` File (Full Chain without Private Key)

+    - Using Bash Command (cat) — Recommended

         Use the following command to combine your domain certificate with the intermediate and root certificates:

         ```bash
         cat STAR_example_com.crt \
             SectigoRSADomainValidationSecureServerCA.crt \
             USERTrustRSACertificationAuthorityCARoot.crt > example_com.crt
         ```
+    - Manual Copying (e.g., with nano, vim, or cp)

+        - You paste the blocks properly (no extra spaces or characters)
+        - You respect the correct order and CRT and PEM format

-    This `.crt` file is typically used in Apache or Nginx, along with your private key.
+    This `.crt` file is typically used in `Apache` or `Nginx`, along with your private key.

     ---